postrank-labs/goliath/README.md

     * Mongrel is a threaded web-server, and both Passenger and Unicorn fork an entire VM to isolate each request from each other.
 By contrast, Goliath builds a single instance of the Rack app and runs all requests in parallel through a single VM, which leads to a much smaller memory footprint and less overhead.

 * How do I deploy Goliath in production?
     * We recommend deploying Goliath behind a reverse proxy such as HAProxy, Nginx or equivalent.
-Using one of the above, you can easily run multiple instances of the same application and load balance between then within the reverse proxy.
+Using one of the above, you can easily run multiple instances of the same application and load balance between them within the reverse proxy.

 ## Guides